2021 South Side Pitch (“Contest”) Contestant Rules

 What are the criteria for judging?

 The judges of South Side Pitch will judge entries on the quality of their answers to the questions.
-The Content submitted from applicants and semi-finalists will be judged on the impact of their business, the creativity of their business, the strength of their connection to the South Side, their ability to convey their future plans, and their potential to contribute to an exciting pitch event.
+The Content submitted from applicants and semi-finalists will be judged on the impact of their business, the creativity of their business, the strength of their connection to the South Side, their ability to convey their business project idea, and their potential to contribute to an exciting pitch event.
 The panel of judges will assess the finalists based on the quality of their presentations and whether the pitch convinces the judges that the business will be an excellent example of the South Side’s entrepreneurial energy.
 The audience will also assess the finalists, and we can’t promise what they’ll consider!

 Any other rules for entrants?

-Organizer reserves the right to cancel, suspend and/or modify the Contest, or any part of it, if any fraud, bugs, virus, technical failures, or any other factor beyond Organizer’s reasonable control impairs the integrity or the proper functioning of the Contest, or if the Contest otherwise cannot be run or is not realistic to run because of factors outside of the Organizer’s control, all as determined by Organizer in its sole discretion.
+Organizer reserves the right to cancel, suspend and/or modify the Contest, or any part of it, if any fraud, bugs, virus, technical failures, or any other factor beyond Organizer’s reasonable control impairs the integrity or the proper functioning of the Contest, or if the Contest otherwise cannot be run or is not realistic to run because of factors outside of the Organizer’s reasonable control, all as determined by Organizer in its sole discretion.
 Organizer is not responsible for computer system, phone line, hardware, software or program malfunctions, or other errors, failures or delays in computer transmissions, any website, or network connections that are human or technical in nature.
-Organizer reserves the right, in its sole discretion, to disqualify any individual it finds to be tampering with the entry process, the website, or the operation of the Contest or to be acting in violation of the Rules of this or any other promotion or in an unsportsmanlike or disruptive manner.
+Organizer reserves the right, in its sole discretion, to disqualify any individual it finds to be tampering with the entry process, the website, or the operation of the Contest or to be acting in violation of the Rules of this Contest or any other promotion or in an unsportsmanlike or disruptive manner.
 Any attempt by any person to deliberately undermine the legitimate operation of the Contest may be a violation of criminal and civil law, and, should such an attempt be made, Organizer reserves the right to seek damages from any such person to the fullest extent permitted by law.
-Organizer’s failure to enforce any term of these Official Rules shall not constitute a waiver of that provision.
+Organizer’s delay or failure to enforce any term of these Official Rules shall not constitute a waiver of that provision.

 How will entrant’s personal information be used?